SumitRajam/training/Assignment 3/axios_todo_implementation/readme.md

 ## Note:

 ### Delete all endpoint
 Delete All endpoint is not available in the api.
-If the number of Todos is less (in range 0-5), we can use foreach loop to iterate the delete endpoint which takes id of Todos.
+If the number of Todos is less (in range 0-5), we can use foreach loop to iterate the delete endpoint which takes id of Todos (* is not allowed in axios).
 But it is not standard procedure to achieve the functionality.
 So, we are just deleting html elements for now.

 ### Manipulation